cristinasprogrammingadventure/Machine-Learning-for-breast-cancer-detection/README.md

 **Practical Decision:**
 - To detect malignant tumors with this dataset, we recommended using Linear SVC, Logistic Regression, Support Vector Machines, or Multilayer Perceptron, as they are excellent overall when working with both the complete and reduced datasets.
 They offer a relative balance between precision and Recall, minimizing both false negatives and false positives.

-- In practice, it is recommended to use more than one model and, if possible, those that work differently, to be able to contrast the results of one and the other and proceed to clinical studies in case of doubt.
+- It is recommended to use more than one model and, if possible, those that work differently, to be able to contrast the results of one and the other and proceed to clinical studies in case of doubt.